Antipurity/webenv/docs/FUTURE.md

             - Directly link [microphone/camera/etc](https://developer.mozilla.org/en-US/docs/Web/API/Media_Streams_API) data;
             - An option to show `directScore` prediction through the action button's color.

-- An entertaining GIF in `README.md`, so that people's eyes don't glaze over from all that *text*.
+- An entertaining GIF in `README.md` (of an agent trained on `RandomURL` now that we have that), so that people's eyes don't glaze over from all that *text*.